Plow truck crash closes Route 1A in Wrentham

-WRENTHAM -- A snowplow plowed more than snow early Wednesday morning, crashing into a utility pole in Wrentham Center, taking down wires and closing Dedham Street (Route 1A) for the morning.
+WRENTHAM -- A snowplow crashed into a utility pole in the town center early Wednesday morning, taking down wires and closing Dedham Street (Route 1A) for the morning.

-The accident was reported in the early morning hours, affecting the morning commute and causing about 400 homes and businesses to lose electricity.
+The accident stalled the morning commute and cut power to about 400 homes and businesses.

 The utility pole that was hit held transformers, causing even more headaches.